 In case you decide not to send the voice message while you are recording it, drag the finger away from the microphone in any direction.
 Then, lift your ringer to cancel the recording.
 Sadly, you cannot play back the recording before sending it in this method.

 Tip: Learn how to send special effects like Pew Pew in iMessage.

-How to Change the Position of Audio Message Icon
+Add or Change the Position of the Audio Message Icon

 How to Send an Audio Message in iOS 15 on iPhone